whalesyong/tp/docs/team/roma637.md

 ### **Contributions to the UG (User Guide)**

-- Documented and wrote instructions for all implemented functionalities for recipes
+- Documented and wrote instructions for all implemented functionalities for recipes.
+- `add -recipe`, `update -recipe`, `list -recipe`, `delete -recipe`, `search -recipetags`

 ### **Contributions to the DG (Developer Guide)**

-- Wrote the "Items" section.
+- Authored the `Items` section.
-- Created UML diagrams for the Items section.
+- Created UML diagram for the Items section, detailing the relationship between several `Items` classes and their respectively `Collections` classes

 ### **Contributions to Team-Based Tasks**